Fibromyalgia: Symptoms, Causes and Natural Support Strategies

 What Causes Fibromyalgia:

 The medical community hasn’t come up with a true defining mechanism of action for fibromyalgia.
-Many have described it as a “central sensitization syndrome” caused by biological abnormalities in the nervous system which act to produce pain and cognitive impairments as well as pychological problems (2).
+Many have described it as a “central sensitization syndrome” caused by biological abnormalities in the nervous system which act to produce pain and cognitive impairments as well as psychological problems (2).

-The term “fibro” means “fibrous tissue” in latin and “myo” means muscle in Greek with “algia” meaning pain syndrome.
-So the name implies a painful condition of the muscles and connective tissue.
+The term “fibro” means “fibrous tissue” in Latin and “myo” means muscle in Greek with “algia” meaning pain syndrome.
+So, the name implies a painful condition of the muscles and connective tissue.
 Individuals with fibromyalgia deal with a number of physical and psychological issues including the following:

 The Process of Central Sensitization:

 Most scientists believe this is a chronic nervous system sensitization condition of the muscle fascia.
-This means that the individual has heightened sense of pain and tenderness despite the fact that inflammatory agents are not consistently present (3, 4).
+This means that the individual has a heightened sense of pain and tenderness despite the fact that inflammatory agents are not consistently present (3, 4).

 HPA Axis Abnormalities:

 One of the major factors associated with fibromyalgia is dysregulation in the Hypothalamic-Pituitary-Adrenal Axis (HPA).
 This is a problem that occurs when someone has a heightened and ongoing fight or flight stress response.
 When you are stressed, your HPA axis naturally increases its activity.
-When this is prolonged it can create long-term issues as these areas fatigue and fail.
+When this is prolonged, it can create long-term issues as these areas fatigue and fail.

 Poor Healing Response: